 Master of Science in Electrical and Computer Engineering

 This masters degree focuses on skill building across signal processing, data analytics, communication and cybersecurity to prepare students to lead solution development in data and communications.
 This 10 course (30 credit) graduate program follows a “lock step” progression.

-New in Fall 2018 – Graduate Certificate in Composite Manufacturing
+New in Fall 2018 – Graduate Certificate in Composite Manufacturing and Engineering